We Round Out Another Adventure (however short!)

 We packed our bags for a couple of nights in Jasper, at the northern end of the Icefield Parkway and we were off!
 The care for wildlife preservation is evident across the region, including the passageways built across the TransCanada Highway 1.

-With miles & miles of fencing and strategically located crossings, the wildlife injuries are minimized (hopefully)
+With miles & miles of fencing and strategically located crossings,

 One of our first stops (other than just about every scenic overlook we could hit) was Peyto Lake.
 Our friends, Ray & Linda Stadnick, had discovered this beautiful site on their trip a few years ago and said that we should NOT miss it.
 And, oh, were they correct!